Campus Improvement Plan

 Evaluation Data Sources: Naviance Reports, Skyward Reports

-Strategy 1: Create and/or review 9th grade and 10th grade students' four-year plans by the end of the school year.
+Strategy 1: Confer with 9th and 10th grade students to create or review their 4-year plans by the end of the school year.

-Strategy's Expected Result/Impact: Increased number of students who meet graduation requirements.
+Strategy's Expected Result/Impact: Increased number of students who meet graduation and endorsement requirements.

-Staff Responsible for Monitoring: Campus Leadership 9th and 10th Grade Counselors
+Staff Responsible for Monitoring: Cohort Assistant Principals Counselors

 ESF Levers: